-The current APIA delegate to the APIB is Mr. Jim Casteel.
-Mr. Casteel is a past President of APIA, and now sits on the APIA Board of Directors as a Trustee.
+The current APIA delegate to the APIB is Mr.Jeff Hammock.
+Mr. Hammock is a long standing member and former Vice President of APIA, and now sits on the APIA Board of Directors as our Secretary.
 Another APIB seat is held by one of APIA’s founding members,

 “The APIB (Alabama Private Investigators Board), through Administrative Rule 741-X-7, grants the APIA the authority to issue CEU or credits toward license renewal.
 The APIA holds quarterly meeting, at which, 2 CEU’s are earned by attending the educational classes.
 Two (2) hours are awarded to APIA member attendees.
 Additionally, the annual conference held in October offers classes over 2 days and awards 8 hours of CE credits to APIA member attendees.”